Xeverous/the_website/website/pages/cpp/utility/c_cpp_differences.rst

 character literals
 ##################

 In C, character literals like :cch:`'a'` have type :cch:`int`.
 In C++ they have type :cch:`char`.
-Both languages support character literal suffixes and for suffixes allowed in both languages they have the same resulting type.
+Both languages support character literal prefixes and for prefixes allowed in both languages they have the same resulting type.

 string literals
 ###############